UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/ibm-dbb/overview.md

 ### Compatibility

-This plug-in requires IBM UrbanCode Build version 6.1 and later.
+This plug-in requires IBM DevOps Build version 6.1 and later.

-The plug-in runs on any agents that the IBM UrbanCode Build server supports.
+The plug-in runs on any agents that the IBM DevOps Build server supports.

 ### Installation